-The line is disconnected between Cheojin and the MDL (9.0km) on the ROK side, and between Onjungri and the MDL on the DPRK side.
-The ROK is planning to construct a single-track line on its own side, at an estimated cost of 74.8 billion won.
+The line is disconnected between Cheojin and the MDL (9.0km) on the ROK side, and between Onjungri and the MDL (18.5km) on the DPRK side.
+The ROK is planning to construct a single-track line on its own side.

-The DPRK side appeared to have finished clearing mines by the end of 2003, and construction work is expected to continue on both sides in 2004.
+The DPRK side appeared to have finished clearing mines by the end of 2003, and construction work is expected to be completed on both sides by the end of 2004.
 Furthermore, the ROK is planning to extend the line southward as far as Busan.
-More specifically, the Donghae North Line will be extended from Cheojin to Gangnung (127km), with the Donghae Central Line being constructed between Samcheok and Pohang (171km) by 2010.
+More specifically, the Donghae North Line will be extended from Cheojin to Gangnung (127km), with the Donghae Central Line being constructed between Samcheok and Pohan (171km) by 2010.
 Along with the existing sections, these new sections of track will permit direct rail transportation from Busan to Russia via Gangnung and Wonsan.
-The total cost of construction is estimated at 2,441.2 billion won.